Dbhasin1/ethics-tutorial/tutorials/LSTM.md

 ----

 Before we begin there are a few pointers you should always keep in mind before choosing the data you wish to train your model on:
 - Unless you have their consent, your data should not link back to named people.
-It's difficult to obtain a hundred percent anonymous datasets hence it should be made clear to the users that you're minimizing the risk and possible harm of data leaks
+It's difficult to obtain a hundred percent anonymous datasets hence it should be made clear to the users that you're minimizing the risk and possible harm of data leaks.
 - [Trevisan and Reilly](https://eprints.whiterose.ac.uk/91157/1/Ethical%20dilemmas.pdf) identified a list of sensitive topics that need to be handled with extra care.
 We present the same below along with a few additions:
     - personal daily routines (including location data);
     - individual details about impairment and/or medical records;